-Maureen K. Ohlhausen was sworn in as a Commissioner of the Federal Trade Commission on April 4, 2012, and was designated to serve as Acting FTC Chairman by President Donald Trump between January 25, 2017 and May 1, 2018.
+Maureen K. Ohlhausen was sworn in as a Commissioner of the Federal Trade Commission on April 4, 2012.
+She served as Acting FTC Chairman from January 2017 until April 2018.

-Prior to joining the Commission, Ohlhausen was a partner at Wilkinson Barker Knauer, LLP, where she focused on FTC issues, including privacy, data protection, and cybersecurity.
+Prior to her most recent tenure with the Commission, Ohlhausen was a partner at Wilkinson Barker Knauer, LLP, where she focused on FTC issues, including privacy, data protection, and cybersecurity.

-Ohlhausen previously served at the Commission for 11 years, most recently as Director of the Office of Policy Planning from 2004 to 2008, where she led the FTC's Internet Access Task Force.
-She was also Deputy Director of that office.
+Ohlhausen previously served at the Commission for 11 years.
+From 2004 to 2008, she served as Director of the Office of Policy Planning, where she led the FTC's Internet Access Task Force, and earlier as Deputy Director of that office.
 From 1998 to 2001, Ohlhausen was an attorney advisor for former FTC Commissioner Orson Swindle, advising him on competition and consumer protection matters.
 She started at the FTC General Counsel’s Office in 1997.

 Before coming to the FTC, Ohlhausen spent five years at the U.S. Court of Appeals for the D.C.
 Circuit, serving as a law clerk for Judge David B. Sentelle and as a staff attorney.
 Ohlhausen also clerked for Judge Robert Yock of the U.S. Court of Federal Claims from 1991 to 1992.

 Ohlhausen graduated with distinction from Antonin Scalia Law School, George Mason University in 1991 and graduated with honors from the University of Virginia in 1984.